 This book has been on many editor’s choice lists for children’s books, and we can understand why.
 From the acceptance of a trans child to the lessons about becoming a big sibling, every family can find something to take away from this heartwarming story.

-Pride month might be over this year, but here at Gay Parents To Be, we celebrate inclusivity all year round.
-For more LGBTQ books to read with your little one, check out this list of the best LGBTQ books for kids.
+While Black History Month may almost be over, here at Gay Parents To Be, we celebrate inclusivity and diversity all year round.
+For more LGBTQ+ books to read with your little one, check out this list of the best LGBTQ+ books for kids.